robert-laws/2021-learning-path/_web-foundations/README.md

 There are many web (or browser) APIs available to developers.
 A well-known API is the DOM (Document Object Model).

 [MDN List of Web APIs](https://developer.mozilla.org/en-US/docs/Web/API)

+## Programming Categories

+- **Procedural** - organizes code in a top-down, linear progression through the code in a predetermined set of operations.

+- **Object-Oriented** - organizes code into logical groupings of data and methods called classes

+- **Functional** - organizes code into functions (pure computations vs. procedures) and produces values from the adaptation of the functions.

+Some programming languages adopt only one of the categories, although many use more than one - referred to as multi-paradigm languages - and mix the types of programming categories together.
+JavaScript follows this multi-paradigm approach.